logsem/clutch/paper_mapping.md

 - [ ] `tachis/proofmode.v`
   - Any specific tactics?

-!!
-Remove all tapes !!
+-- Remove all tapes
+-- Grep for FIXME, TODO